galaxyproject/pulsar/README.rst

 .. image:: https://coveralls.io/repos/jmchilton/lwr/badge.png?branch=master
     :target: https://coveralls.io/r/jmchilton/lwr?branch=master

-A simple sanity test can be run against a running LWR server by executing the following command (replace the URL command with the URL of your running LWR application)::
+A simple sanity test can be run against a running Pular server by executing the following command (replace the URL command with the URL of your running LWR application)::